-Relating to Status Category Value Obligation Reference Quality management Q Any You must include all known quality management requirements in tender documentation including the following: Quality Management Guidelines % # Value Type of contract Quality documentation requirements ≥\$1 million Construction Project and contract management Independently certified quality management system (QMS) that is compliant with AS/NZS ISO 9001:2016 ≥\$250,000 Design and engineering Quality management systemsQuality Management Plan (QMP) ≥\$50,000 Construction-related product supply including Inspection and Test Plans (ITP) Other contractors must provide a QMP, ITPs and/or informity as relevant to the type of contract. ☆ @ Any adapted to suit the service For project and contract management contractors, you may reduce or a QMS/QMP if the works will be conducted Q Any process if the relative abi ssess quality documentation in the tender lities of the potential contractors are known in process or existing contracted works), or it cion outcome (e.g. with low risk projects).
-Q Any potential contractors with contract risks; appropriat ve quality process controls if there are limited in a QMS; a QMS is unnecessary relative to the e product test certificates are provided; or, in appropriate QMP is provided.
-Any Guidelines provided you ication thresholds in the Quality Management conduct a detailed analysis of the specific elated quality risks aligned to TPP15-03.
-TPP15-03 Internal Audit and Risk Management Policy
+Relating to Relating to Status Value Obligation Reference Quality management > Any You must include all known quality management requirements in tender documentation including the following: Quality Management Guidelines Ê Value Type of contract Quality documentation requirements ≥\$1 million Construction Project and contract management Independently certified quality management system (QMS) that is compliant with AS/NZS ISO 9001:2016 Quality management systems Quality Management Plan (QMP) including Inspection and Test Plans (ITP). ≥\$250,000 Design and engineering ≥\$50,000 Construction-related product supply Other Below these thresholds, contractors must provide a QMP, ITPs and/or certificates of product conformity as relevant to the type of contract. æ Any Where needed, the requir adapted to suit the servic For project and contract remove requirements for æ Any process if the relative abi (e.g. via a prequalification 5 and QMP. ssess quality documentation in the tender lities of the potential contractors are known n process or existing contracted works), or it ion outcome (e.g. with low risk projects). ٢ Any You may accept alternative potential contractors with contract risks; appropriat for consultant services, an Any You may modify the appl Guidelines provided you project and/or contract re TPP15-03 Internal Audit and Risk Management Policy